 The objective of this post is to explain how to install the drivers for DFRobot’s FireBeetle ESP32 board and create a simple “Hello World” program with the Arduino development environment.

 So, we are assuming a previous installation of the ESP32 support on the Arduino IDE.
-If you haven’t done it yet, please check this previous post and the instructions at the GitHub page.

 For more resources on the FireBeetle ESP32 board, you can consult the product Wiki.
 For more tutorials on the ESP32, the Microcontroller of the board, please check here.